one71/autoexec.bat/README.md

 # autoexec.bat
 meh work so far
-lmao test message: im a rookie progammer. thats all there is to it.
+lmao test message: im a rookie progammer. thats all there is to it. at least for now.